mui/toolpad/docs/data/toolpad/how-to-guides/connect-to-googlesheets.md

 ### Pre requisites

-1. You are required to create a service account from Google dev console.
+1. You are required to create a [service account](https://cloud.google.com/iam/docs/service-account-overview) from Google dev console.
-2. Download the keys file to your local.
-It is a JSON file that contains secrets and need to be handeled cautiously.
+2. Download the keys file to your local environment.
+It is a JSON file that contains secrets that need to be handled cautiously.
-3. From the JSON file we'll use client_email and private_key to in .env file to setup authentcation.
+3. Use `client_email` and `private_key` from the JSON file you downloaded in an `.env` file to set up authentication.
-4. Share the Google sheet you want to show with client_email account.
+4. Share the Google sheet you want to show with the service account with the same `client_email`.

 ### Custom function